nicolabello/ckeditor5-build-decoupled-document/README.md

 CKEditor 5 document editor custom build
 ========================================

-This project has been forked from [ckeditor/ckeditor5-build-decoupled-document](https://github.com/ckeditor/ckeditor5-build-decoupled-document) to create a custom build in order to:
+Forked from [ckeditor/ckeditor5-build-decoupled-document](https://github.com/ckeditor/ckeditor5-build-decoupled-document) to create a custom build in order to:

 * Remove the original styling
 * Customize the list of included plugins